Associate Professor of Law

 Areas of expertise:

 Legal Writing, Persuasion Science, Technology and Innovation, Environmental Law, Insurance Law

 Joe graduated first in his class at the University of Michigan Law School.
-He went on to clerk for the U.S. District Courts and the U.S. Court of Appeals for the Ninth Circuit.
-Before joining the faculty at Boyd, Joe practiced at the international firms of Wilson Sonsini, Sidley Austin, and King & Spalding.
+He went on to clerk for U.S. District Courts and the U.S. Court of Appeals for the Ninth Circuit.
+Before joining the faculty at Boyd, Joe practiced at the international law firms of Wilson Sonsini, Sidley Austin, and King & Spalding.
 He also taught at Loyola University Law School Chicago and the John Marshal Law School.

 Joe holds positions in each of the legal writing organizations, including the Legal Writing Institute, the Association of Legal Writing Directors, and the Legal Writing Section of A.A.L.S.
 His work has been featured in publications like the Kentucky Law Journal, the New Mexico Law Review, the University of Virginia Environmental Law Journal, and others.